 "The most successful syndicate there’s been.
 They’ve had an insane number of winners and successes at all levels - a terrific achievement from Middleham Park.
 They all do a great job and really have their head in the game."
-Oli Bell (speaking on Racing UK)
+Oli Bell.

-We are the UK's leading racehorse syndication company, with 1,000 winners under both codes.
+We are the UK's leading racehorse syndication company, with over 1,000 winners under both codes.
 Our winning record is headed by three Group 1 wins by Toormore, G Force (both European Champion Colts) and Ventura Storm.
 Our Pattern race record is bolstered by seven Group 2, six Group 3 and 22 Listed victories.

 Group 1 Winners